lee-group-cmu/tsi/docs/cs1.md

 title: Supplement on Case Study I
 ---

-# Supplement on Case Study I
+# Supplement on case study I

-## Experimental Setup
+## Experimental setup

 Training and target data sets for this case study have been created as a proof-of-concept.
 We are not simulating a full-fledged ground-based gamma-ray experiment as it would not change our main results and the applicability of FreB.